Groundhog

 A month prior to his death, and after a gradual erosion of mental health, he called me in the middle of the night and left a belligerent voicemail.
 I listened to the message, took two deep breaths, and deleted it from my phone.

-My friend was Black, queer, and cuttingly clever.
-The last time I’d seen him, he’d stepped off a bus wearing a pink denim skirt, his bare shoulders glistening with coconut oil.
-He picked me up, swung me in a circle, then left a slick of cherry lip gloss on my cheek.
+My friend was Black, queer, and clever.
+The last time I’d seen him, he’d stepped off a bus wearing a pink denim skirt, his bare shoulders glistening with oil.
+After swinging me in a circle, he left a slick of cherry lip gloss on my cheek.

-Soon after leaving me the voicemail, he walked into an open field in San Diego and struck a match.
+Soon after leaving me the voicemail, he walked into an open field in San Diego, doused himself in gasoline, and struck a match.

 *

-There are no words for the smell, a witness cried in an interview after Bushnell’s suicide, his face the color of wood ash.
+There are no words for the smell, a witness cried in an interview after Aaron Bushnell’s suicide, his face the color of ash.

 *